 Today’s topic is all about answering the question, “How much eye contact you should have with a girl?”
 On dates, it’s normal to wonder, can you look away?
 Or, do you have to look at her the whole time, but then you feel really awkward about it?
+So what does eye contact means when you are on a date? does it really play an important role when you are dating?
+Well, Yes!
+Let me tell you this, eye contact helps to display interest and confidence, to know if she is interested, and to create or deepen her attraction to you?
 Well, let’s talk about that.

 Have trouble getting dates?
 Download your free 5-steps to quality dates ebook below